 Climbing Season For the Keene Region area.

 Weather station 8.5 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Owls Head Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Owls Head Mountain:

 Featured Route For Owls Head Mountain

 BETA PHOTO: Bigger view of the cliffs, not my photo, taken fro...

 BETA PHOTO: Easy 10 minute hike leads to this cliff, do not be...

 Great beginner's crag with nice views, clean cracks, and relatively easy top ropes (30' of static line is useful for the climbs on the left side).

 This could probably be lumped in with the other High Peaks climbing areas.